 If you're looking for the best credit card deals, you've come to the right place.
-MoneyRates.com has assembled some of the top credit card promotions and special offers available.
+MoneyRates.com has assembled credit card promotions and special offers here.

 Best credit cards - Special deals and promotions